 “2.23 Continued reports of 008 faults up to the present.
 As the level of disruption to overall CBHA (Cape Bridgewater Holiday Camp) service is not clear, and fault causes have not been diagnosed, a reasonable expectation is that these faults would remain “open”(See Introduction File No/1-B)

-The TIO-appointed arbitration project manager wrote to the TIO on 15 November 1995 advising them that NONE of my billing faults were investigated because the material was not submitted until April 1995.
+The TIO-appointed arbitration project manager wrote to the TIO on 15 November 1995 advising them that NONE of my billing faults was investigated because the material was not submitted until April 1995.

 “A second matter involved 008 calls.
 Again, this matter was current at a late stage (April 1995) of the Arbitration process. …